Happy Monday folks, back with another solopreneur blog post for ya – so let’s jump in:

 What I’m thinking about

-Balancing rest as an solopreneur or entrepreneur.
+Balancing rest as a solopreneur or entrepreneur business owner.

 As I alluded to above, being an entrepreneur sometimes means having to work in times when others aren’t.
 This can mean over the holidays, on the weekend, etc.